mike-barber/rust-zero-cost-abstractions/README.md

 There are several implementations in addition to the linq ones:
 - normal loop
-- unrolled loop, with a safe-ish branchless/mask function to replace `if (x>2)`, implemented in SSE
+- branchless loop, with a safe-ish branchless/mask function to replace `if (x>2)`, implemented in SSE
+- unrolled loop (also branchless)
-- unsafe, unrolled loop
+- unsafe, unrolled loop (also branchless)
 - unsafe AVX2